FelicianoTech/www.feliciano.tech/src/content/about.md

 Explaining what I do is never easy, and that's exactly why I love it.
 The best description that I've read is by Brandon Wirtz, "A great developer evangelist is part Product Manager, Part Technical Support, and Part Tinkerer".
 He goes on to say:

-> Being a developer evangelist means having a deep understanding of the product you are evangelizing, so that you can help others solve their problems, create great tech demos, and talk to the core team for the product you evangelize about what the community needs. --Brandon Wirtz
+> Being a Developer Advocate means having a deep understanding of the product you are evangelizing, so that you can help others solve their problems, create great tech demos, and talk to the core team for the product you evangelize about what the community needs. --Brandon Wirtz

 <div style="clear:both"></div>